 - Keywords (maximum of six words in English)

 Abstracts for individual papers or panels and organized sessions (3-4 papers) as well as poster presentations must include all of the above information.
 Papers are for a 20-minute presentation.
-Please indicate in your abstract submission if you plan to present your paper in other language than English.
+Please indicate in your abstract submission if you plan to present your paper in another language than English.
 An acknowledgment of receipt of your abstract will be sent to you within two weeks from the date of submission.
-Electronic letters of acceptance will be sent to the selected participants starting March 19, 2018, and will continue until June 30, 2018.
+Electronic letters of acceptance will be sent to the selected participants starting May 10, 2019, and will continue until June 30, 2019.

-Student submissions are eligible for the Roberta Kevelson Award, which will honor the best student paper presented at the 2018 Annual Conference.
+Student submissions are eligible for the Roberta Kevelson Award, which will honor the best student paper presented at the 2019 Annual Conference.
 Students who wish to be considered for the Kevelson Award should indicate their interest on EasyChair at the time of abstract submission.
-Full paper submissions must be uploaded to EasyChair by September 21, 2018.
-Questions regarding the Roberta Kevelson Award should be directed to the review committee chair, Dr. Frank Macke at email@example.com.
+Full paper submissions must be uploaded to EasyChair by September 20, 2019.
+Questions regarding the Roberta Kevelson Award should be directed to the Review Committee Chair André De Tienneat email@example.com.

 In addition to scheduled paper sessions, there will also be keynote and plenary speakers.
-The Presidential Address will be delivered by Deborah Eicher-Catt, Professor of Communication Arts & Sciences at Pennsylvania State University-York.
+The Presidential Address will be delivered by Farouk Y. Seif, Professor Emeritus, Antioch University Seattle, Washington.